aakarsh27/dot-map/README.md

-# DOT MAP (html+css)
+# DOT MAP

-## frameworks map
+## Description
-dot map is just a hovering dotted map of the world where lights in dots continously hovers throughout time
+This repository features an interactive, animated dot map of the world created using HTML and CSS.
+The map displays a series of hovering dots that continuously light up, providing a visually appealing effect.